Meet Rebecca Flores, LPC

 American Counseling Association

 Not at all.
-We start where you are.
-Some women come in ready to go straight to the hard thing.
-Others need time to find their footing first.
+We start exactly where you are.
+Some women arrive ready to go straight to the difficult parts.
+Others need time to settle in first.

-Our first session is focused on understanding what brought you in, what you're carrying, and what you want to work toward.
-That gives us a foundation to work from.
+Our first session is dedicated to understanding what brought you here, what you're carrying, and what you want to work toward.
+That gives us a foundation to start from.

+The work is structured but never scripted.
 Life keeps happening, and the work stays responsive to that.
-Some sessions focus on processing, going deeper into the body and nervous system using EMDR, Brainspotting, or hypnotherapy.
+Some sessions focus on processing, working at the level of the nervous system using EMDR, Brainspotting, or hypnotherapy.
+Others combine parts work and depth-oriented talk therapy.

-Many sessions are a combination of both.
-You won't feel like you're being run through a protocol.
-It's responsive to you.
+You'll never feel like you're being run through a protocol.
+The work moves with you.

 Which one we use, and when, depends on what you're carrying and what your nervous system is ready for.
 Each one reaches something slightly different.

-Brainspotting is particularly helpful for what's held somatically, grief, guilt, shame, trauma, anxiety, the things that sometimes don’t have a clear narrative.
+Brainspotting can be helpful for what's held in the body: grief, guilt, shame, trauma, anxiety, and experiences that may not have a clear story but still live there.

-I’m a spiritual person, though this is not a Christian counseling or faith-based practice.
-You don’t have to share my beliefs, or any beliefs at all, to work with me.
+While I'm a spiritual person, this is not a faith-based or Christian counseling practice.
+You don't need to share my beliefs, or hold any specific beliefs at all, to do this work.
+If your own faith or spirituality is an important part of your life, you're always welcome to bring that into our sessions.